European Union reactions to the Gaza war

 Gathering in support to Israel in front of the European Parliament in Brussels in presence of Roberta Metsola (President of the European Parliament), Ursula von der Leyen (President of the European Commission), Charles Michel (President of the European Council) and Members of the Parliament on 11 October 2023.

-The Gaza war has had significant effects on some major European Union member countries and institutions, disrupting the EU–Israel relations and EU–Palestine relations.
-Despite early unanimous condemnation following the October 7 attacks, the actions of the Israeli government have been increasingly criticised by EU members, with Ireland, Slovenia and Spain being most vocal about it and Germany standing close to Israel.
+The Gaza war has had significant effects on some major European Union member countries and institutions, disrupting EU–Israel relations and EU–Palestine relations.
+Despite unanimous condemnation of the October 7 attacks, Israel's actions in Gaza since then have been increasingly criticised by EU members, with Ireland, Slovenia, and Spain being the most vocal of these countries.
+Conversely, member states such Germany and Hungary has continued to maintain close ties to Israel.